cube-builder/cube-builder/README.md

 ![](https://komarev.com/ghpvc/?username=cube-builder)
 <br>
 <br>
 I code stuff for fun.
-Currently I do not have any active projects at the moment (as I am busy at the moment) I usually create plugins for Minecraft Servers.
+Currently I do not have any active projects at the moment (as I am busy at the moment) I usually create Spigot plugins for Minecraft Servers.
 <br>
 <br>
 I also help develop <a href="https://github.com/xeraplugins/xerabungeequeue/">XeraBungeeQueue</a> (A queue plugin for Minecraft servers) I was a former developer for Xera but I still help with the queue plugin.